ZhiruiLi1/Customer_Churn_Analysis/README.md

 3. Model Development and Hyperparameter Tuning: Systematic building and optimization of various models to achieve the best possible performance.

-4. Interpretation of Results: Detailed analysis of the models' predictions, focusing on global and local feature importance.
+4. Interpretation of Results: Detailed analysis of the model's predictions, focusing on global and local feature importance.

 5. Strategic Recommendations: Drawing actionable insights from the data to inform strategic decision-making and improve customer retention.